 “From Generation to Generation”

 Please note: Since our event will be taking place on campus, all conference presenters, worship leaders, and on-campus attendees are expected to abide by pandemic-related safety protocols established by Valparaiso University.
 ALCM further reserves the right to request or encourage additional precautions—including physical distancing and the wearing of masks—based on local or regional trends.
-Save for medical exemptions, ALCM strongly recommends that all attendees be vaccinated.
-However, we will not require proof of vaccination for registration.

 Throughout the psalms, we glimpse God’s people in a grand and noble procession—a people gathered “from the east and west, from the north and south” (Ps.
 107:3) whose hearts are “stirring with a noble song” (Ps.
 45:1).
 Accompanied by a veritable symphony (Ps.
 150), their praise for God’s marvelous creation, saving acts, and promised redemption resounds “from the rising of the sun to its going down” (Ps.
 113:3).